Network-Sec/Network-Sec/README.md

 ## About

 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.
-We believe, this world doesn't deserve us, and that why, it tries to eliminate us.
+We believe, we didn't come from this world, and that why, it tries to eliminate us.

 **But we resist**